 New York, New York (and the Bay Area, and now L.A.)

 By now, if you’re a moderately astute fan of the Giants, Jets, 49ers, or Raiders, you know that the New York and Bay Area teams never play at the same time, nor on the same TV network on the same day.
 Now, we can add L.A. into the mix (presumably, anyway).
 With the Chargers and Rams now officially sharing the same television market, it’s safe to assume that the same restrictions will be placed on the two teams, especially considering that they will share a stadium in a couple of years.
-I was flawless keeping the New York and Bay Area teams apart, and only came across one week where I was unable to avoid having the Bolts and Rams playing at the same time (but at least not on the same network).
+I was flawless keeping the New York and Bay Area teams apart, and only came across two weeks where I was unable to avoid having the Bolts and Rams playing at the same time (but at least not on the same network).
 I would imagine that this is the most difficult part of the schedule-makers’ task, and it’s become even trickier with the Chargers’ move to L.A.

 AFC, NFC, CBS, Fox, Thanksgiving, and honoring the network rotations